LBuchananCates/bookmark-landing-page/README.md

 ### Continued development

-Became more comfortable with if/else statements and adding/removing classes for styling, but
+Became more comfortable with if/else statements and adding/removing classes for styling

 ### Useful resources